famished-tiger/mini_kraken/README.md

  puts result # => ()
  ```
 In this example, we learn that `run_star` can take multiple goals placed in an array.
 The program fails to find a solution since it is not possible to satisfy the two `equals` goals simultaneously.
-In that case, the `run_star` return an empty list represented as `()` in the output.
+In case of failure, the `run_star` returns an empty list represented as `()` in the output.

 ### Example 3